bottlebird/text_analytics-CART/README.md

 # Predicting Airbnb review scores using text analytics
 Airbnb users can leave a review comment and rate their stay on the Airbnb website.
-This page analyzes the texts of review to build a model that assesses whether any given texts are positive (four or five stars) or negative (one ~ three stars).
+This page analyzes the reviews to build a model that assesses whether any given texts are positive (4 or 5 stars) or negative (1 ~ 3 stars).

 ### Structure: